 Our site at WildGuerney is in one of the most peaceful corners of Guernsey and only 20 minutes by car from St Peter’s Port, the capital of the island.
 The land comprises of three fields, 2 greenhouses and scrub land sloping down to the beach.
 The high vantage point faces out west across the sea, with views from the south westerly point of the Hanois lighthouse to the North westerly Lihou Island.
 In between are sandy beaches, just a two minute walk away down quiet lanes and sunken old paths.

 The team of WildGuernsey

 Tara is a Guernsey woman and qualified permaculture teacher.
 Growing up on the beach she foraged for winkles and fished with her Pop off the west coast.
-Her love for the sea has taken her to study marine Zoology, sail with D’Arcy on their 22ft gaff rigged boat to Italy, guided and skipper for Island RIB Voyages Ltd. and immerse herself in the sea as often as she can.
-She is an RYA Powerboat level 2 Instructor and whilst in Guernsey you can undertake a 2 day RYA powerboat level 2 course with The Guernsey Sailing Trust.
-Now with a larger boat, she boat schools/home schools her two sons, as part of a flourishing Home Educating community (called Living Education Guernsey – L.E.G), where they meet up each week for nature club, co-learning and sailing.
+Her love for the sea has taken her to study marine Zoology, sail with D’Arcy on their 22ft gaff rigged boat to Italy, guided and skipper for Island RIB Voyages Ltd. and immerses herself in the sea as often as she can.
+Now She home schools her two sons, as part of a flourishing Home Educating community (called Living Education Guernsey – L.E.G), where they meet up each week for nature club, co-learning and sailing.
 Seaweed features highly in her life making herbal balms with it, eating it, running workshops on the seashore/earth education and bathing in it!